spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 Missing Data
 ^^^^^^^^^^^^
-Any pixel in the rate image that has a value of NaN or exactly zero is flagged as False in the mask.
+Any pixel in the draft rate image that has a value of NaN or exactly zero is flagged as False in the mask.
 This typically includes any reference pixels that are present in the exposure.